 Section 2.
 The President shall preside at all meetings of the Association and at the meetings of the Board of Directors.
+He/she must have served on the Board the year preceding his/her election.
 He/she shall appoint all Committee chairmen.
 The President, during his/her term of office, may create certain positions, including but not limited to parliamentarian and historian, that he/she may deem necessary to advise the office of the President or the Board of Directors.
 Said appointments will run concurrently with his/her term as President.
 He/she shall perform such duties and exercise such other powers as are usually incident to such office.

 Section 3.
 The Vice President shall perform the duties of the President in his/her absence.
+He/she must have served on the Board the year preceding his/her election.
 The Vice President will be responsible for the administration and day-to-day operation of the NRCHA, its staff, and its offices.
 The Vice President shall be chairman of the Executive Committee.

 Section 4.
 The Secretary shall keep and safeguard a complete and accurate record of all proceedings of the Association, its Board of Directors and standing Committees.
 He/she shall attend to the proper publication of all reports, conduct official correspondence, attest documents and perform such other duties as are usual to such office or as may be required by this Association.
 The Secretary shall also issue notice or call to directors and members, keep the membership roll or cause the keeping of, issue membership cards and conduct, supervise, count and record the balloting of all elections.
 The Secretary shall be a member of the Executive Committee.

 Section 5.
 The Treasurer shall oversee the custody of all moneys of the Association and shall keep, or cause the keeping of, regular books of accounts.
 He/she shall disburse or cause the disbursement of Association funds in payment of just demands against the Association, taking proper vouchers for such disbursements, and shall render at the annual meetings of the Association, the Board of Directors, and the Executive Committee, from time to time as may be required of him, an accounting of all his/her transactions as Treasurer and of the financial condition of the Association.
 He/she shall be a member of the Executive Committee and an ex-officio member of the Show Committee.
 A surety bond will be provided for the Treasurer and the NRCHA Management, the premium of which will be paid from Association funds.
 Written financial statements for the first 3 quarters of the calendar year shall be presented to the membership at each annual meeting.
 The year-end financial statements, as prepared by a public accountant, will be mailed to the requesting member upon request, and a summary of the financial condition of the association will be published in the official NRCHA publication annually within 90 days of the end of the fiscal year.

-ARTICLE V BOARD OF DIRECTORS
+ARTICLE V - BOARD OF DIRECTORS